APA Paraphrase Techniques for Writing Reports

 - When it comes to in-text citation, it must clearly point the specific source in the references

 - References and in-text citations list work together

 Keep in mind that in-text citation is a reference that will enable the reader in identifying the source of ideas in an easy and quick way.
 In addition, it is important to know whether you need to mention the name of the author or not.
 Check if the source has a page number and check for other things.
 Paraphrasing in APA style is somewhat harder than just a plain paraphrasing but because if the tips above, you should not worry.
 In paraphrasing, using different words is essential and a must to avoid plagiarism.
-Begin to paraphrase the text and meet your needs today!

 Of course, there’s the change that you’ll actually need to cite a paraphrase APA style in your paper.
 Someone may have rewritten the existing text.
 If this is the case, there are ways of citing both the original author and the editor in your prose.
 This could be necessary.
 In some cases, it might suffice to mention that one individual was quoting another expert.
 Generic terms designating exterior expertise may be best for areas where the quoted text is uncredited.